scale-it/algo-builder/README.md

 You have to utilize yarn workspaces’ `noHoist` feature to use otherwise incompatible 3rd party dependencies working in the Mono-Repo environment.

+### Creating a local project using algob from source

+If you want to test the latest algob version from the `develop` branch, you can:

+- `cd <path to algo-builder repo>/packages/algob` and run `./project-dev-script.sh`
+- create a new node project and use link (`npm link` or `yarn link`) to link dependencies

 ### Testing

 Each package has rich test suites.
 Whenever you add something new make sure you provide a test.